Gel-pellet ‘challenge’ could lead to injuries or criminal charges, police departments warn - NewsBreak

 Spin Master added that it does not manufacture or sell any type of gun designed to fire its beads.

-Spin Master, however, is still encouraging its customers to take the “Orbeez challenge” on social media, although the company is merely suggesting that kids show off their Orbeez-based projects or playtime ideas online, rather than pelt each other with the beads.iPhone update allows users with masks to unlock phones with Face ID: Here’s how
+Spin Master, however, is still encouraging its customers to take the “Orbeez challenge” on social media, although the company is merely suggesting that kids show off their Orbeez-based projects or playtime ideas online, rather than pelt each other with the beads.iPhone update allows users with masks to unlock phones: Here’s how

 A representative for TikTok, where some of the videos had been shared, was not immediately available to comment.
 The platform’s Community Guidelines specifically prohibit videos “depicting, promoting, normalizing or glorifying” dangerous acts, as well as illegal activity and certain amateur stunts.